 This policy details UNC Asheville’s protocols for formulating, evaluating, revising, approving, issuing and maintaining University and Divisional policies.
-This policy defines a University policy, a Divisional policy, and Standard Operating Procedures, outlines the standardized policy format and explains the relationship of procedures and forms to administrative policies.
+This policy defines a University policy, a Divisional policy, Standard Operating Procedures (SOPs), and Established Practices (EPs), outlines the standardized policy format and explains the relationship of procedures and forms to administrative policies.

 A. Reasons for the Policy

 • consistent definition, process and format for policies